HumanCellAtlas/data-portal-content/content/learn/userguides/accessing-data/quick-start-guide.md

 `python --version`

-The pip3 installer should coume with Python 3.6.
+The pip3 installer should come with Python 3.6.
 Verify this by running:

 `pip3 --version`